pippim/pippim.github.io/index.md

 ![Inspectocat detective cat with magnifying glass](/assets/img/Inspectocadt.jpeg){: style="float: left" width="20%"}

-For Pippim programs on GitHub Repos, you can go directly to the repository and post a new issue.
+For {{ site.title }} programs on GitHub Repos, you can go directly to the repository and post a new issue.
 Issues can be bug reports, questions, requests for new features or enhancements to existing functions.
 <br clear="left"/>

 ---